duche27/Frontend__The-hardware-store/README.md

 # FrontendTheHarwareStore

-The frontend Hardware Store technical test.
+The frontend side of The Hardware Store.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+'npm install' for the dependecies + 'npm start'

 ## Development server